garrandall/popular-music-data/tracks/i-love-my-music-wild-cherry.md

 Cos' dancing and singing and getting it on and singing songs That's my thrill, that's my thrill (alright)
-It's fascination, sensation, sophisticated, complicated funky lady (communication) I love my music, sweet music (ooh ooh ooh ooh)
+It's fascination, sensation, sophisticated, complicated funky lady (communication) I love my music, sweet music (oh oh oh oh)
 It's the only thing that makes me feel alright
-I love my music, sweet music (ooh ooh ooh ooh)
+I love my music, sweet music (oh oh oh oh)
 It's the only love that ever treats me right

-I love my music, sweet music (ooh ooh ooh ooh)
+I love my music, sweet music (oh oh oh oh)
 It's the only thing that makes me feel alright
-I love my music, sweet music (ooh ooh ooh ooh)
+I love my music, sweet music (oh oh oh oh)
 It's the only love that ever treats me right

 Now that you got the beat girl, does it make you jump and shout?